Unearth: The March (2008–2010)

-As of early 2009, it has been confirmed that The March has sold more than 100,000 copies worldwide.
-In March 2010, Unearth confirmed that they will be playing the Download Festival opening the festival on the Maurice Jones Stage (formerly known as Main Stage) along with Killswitch Engage, 36 Crazyfists and Them Crooked Vultures.
+As of early 2009, it was confirmed The March had sold more than 100,000 copies worldwide.
+In March 2010, Unearth confirmed they would play the Download Festival, opening the festival on the Maurice Jones Stage (formerly known as Main Stage) along with Killswitch Engage, 36 Crazyfists and Them Crooked Vultures.
+The band also held two separate Australian tours in both 2009 and 2010.

-On September 20, 2010 it was announced that former bassist, Chris Rybicki was killed in a car accident caused by an intoxicated woman.
+On September 20, 2010, it was announced former bassist Chris Rybicki was killed in a car accident caused by an intoxicated woman.
 He was 39 years old.

 On October 25, 2010, Unearth issued a statement saying they and Derek Kerswill had amicably parted ways.
-The band stated there is no bad blood towards Kerswill, and that the situation is purely based on musical differences.
-Justin Foley will fill in for drums for their new album.
+The band stated there was no bad blood towards Kerswill, and that the situation was purely based on musical differences.
+Justin Foley filled in for drums for their new album.

-Unearth completed a North American tour with As I Lay Dying, All That Remains and Carnifex and headed to Europe for the 10-day "Persistence Tour" in December 2010.
+Unearth completed a North American tour with As I Lay Dying, All That Remains and Carnifex, and headed to Europe for the ten-day "Persistence Tour" in December 2010.

 Darkness in the Light (2011–2013)

 In January 2011 the band entered the studio to work on their fifth studio album entitled Darkness in the Light, which was later released on July 5, 2011.
-The album was produced by Adam Dutkiewicz and drums were tracked by Justin Foley.
-On the Metal Injection LiveCast on Wednesday, April 13 Buz McGrath was the special guest.
+The album was produced by Adam Dutkiewicz and drums were tracked by Justin Foley of KillSwitch Engage.
+It debuted at number 72 on the Billboard 200, and once again the album received positive reception, with PopMatters stating "Darkness in the Light is the latest declaration of Unearth's greatness, and a sign that there is only more top-notch metal to come.
+On the Metal Injection LiveCast on Wednesday, April 13, Buz McGrath was the special guest.
 He discussed the new album and mentioned a possible release date.
-He mentioned that it was vocalist's Trevor Phipps best effort on all the Unearth albums.
+He mentioned that it was lead vocalist Trevor Phipps' best effort on all the Unearth albums.

 On January 31, 2011, the band was announced to be a part of the 2011 Mayhem Festival on the Jägermeister stage.
-Among the other bands billed for this tour were Disturbed, Godsmack, Megadeth, In Flames, Trivium, Suicide Silence, All Shall Perish, Kingdom of Sorrow Red Fang and Machine Head.
+Among the other bands billed for this tour were Disturbed, Godsmack, Megadeth, In Flames, Trivium, Suicide Silence, All Shall Perish, Kingdom of Sorrow, Red Fang and Machine Head.

 In 2013, Unearth was a part of the Brothers of Brutality tour headlined by Whitechapel and Emmure.
 John did not perform this tour due to personal matters.
 Former Poison the Well bassist Iano Dovi and Chimaira guitarist Matt DeVries took over until his return.